In this article...

 A Petition for Guardianship must contain the following information if the information is known or reasonably ascertainable:

 A “physician’s report” (also known as a “physician’s affidavit”) should be filed along with the Petition for Guardianship.
-The physician’s report is a doctor’s determination that the respondent is unable to competently make decisions on his or her own.
+The physician’s report is a doctor’s determination that the respondent cannot competently make decisions on their own.

 The physician’s report must include the following information:

 - An explanation of how the disability affects the respondent’s ability to function and make decisions;